 - Constitution Avenue NW between 6th Street NW and 7th Street NW

-Up to 1,500 private buses carrying approximately 100,000 participants are expected to arrive in Washington, DC for the Inaugural events.
-Parking is only available at RFK Stadium.
-Passengers will be able to take Metrorail, walk, or, in limited cases, take shuttle buses to the Inaugural events.
+Up to 1,500 private buses carrying approximately 100,000 participants are expected to arrive in Washington for the Inaugural Day events.
+Parking is available only at RFK Stadium.
+Passengers will be able to take Metrorail, walk, or, in limited cases, ride shuttle buses to the events.